openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public prop last: ?T
 ```

-Function: The value of the last element in the linked list.
-Returns None if the list is empty.
+Function: The value of the last element in the linked list, returns None if the list is empty.

 Type: ?T